asnecemnnit/asnecemnnit/README.md

 ## About Me 🧑‍💻

+Currently working as a Deep Learning Engineer at SiMa.ai.

+**Background:**

 M.Sc. graduate in Information Technology, with specialization in Embedded Systems and Artificial Intelligence.
-Over three years of experience in the Automotive Industry as a Software Developer, supplemented by an internship in Embedded-AI.
-Recently worked on developing low-light vehicle detection systems using Computer Vision and Deep Learning for my master's thesis.
+Over three years of experience in the Automotive Industry as a Software Developer, and an internship in Embedded-AI.
+For my masters thesis, I worked on the development of nighttime vehicle detection methods using Computer Vision and Deep Learning.
 Skilled in applying critical thinking to real-world challenges.
-Eager to develop and deploy AI-based solutions in the automotive or medical industry.

 ## Projects 🚀